smucclaw/documentation/docs/returning-understand-L4.rst

 You can, and are supposed to, replace the words inside the square brackets with the name, amount of money, date, company name, and state of incorporation for your specific situation.

 The square brackets work the same way as variables in programming.
 You can name your variables in L4 and in programming.
-While you can name them with arbitrary letters like "x" and "y", it is good practice to use representative, informative names like "InvestorName".
+While you can name them with arbitrary letters like ``"x"`` and ``"y"``, it is good practice to use representative, informative names like ``"InvestorName"``.
 It is generally good practice not to leave spaces when using variable names.

 Notice that the variables names in programming get longer the further down the list you go, but they also become more descriptive.

 We can combine the idea of variables with the idea of types that we learned in the previous section.

-Let's say we have a variable "InvestorName".
-We intuitively expect that "InvestorName" should be replaced by a name, which is some number of words.
-If we replaced "InvestorName" with the number 5, like this: "...for the payment by 5 (the "Investor")", we just know that we've replaced "InvestorName" with the wrong type of thing.
+Let's say we have a variable ``"InvestorName"``.
+We intuitively expect that ``"InvestorName"`` should be replaced by a name, which is some number of words.
+If we replaced ``"InvestorName"`` with the number 5, like this: ``"...for the payment by 5 (the "Investor")"``, we just know that we've replaced ``"InvestorName"`` with the wrong type of thing.

-In this case, we've wrongly replaced "InvestorName" with a number rather than some number of words.
+In this case, we've wrongly replaced "``InvestorName"`` with a number rather than some number of words.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~
 Annotations in Programming